Xenus96/DatabasExtractor/README.md

 - You need to download an Android Debug Bridge (ADB) tool on your computer;
 - You need to install Python on your computer;
 - You need to connect your Android device to your computer via USB cable and turn on USB Debugging on the phone;
-- You need to start the DatabasExtractor.py script from the ADB directory (where the file abd.exe is located).
-This is applicable ONLY to DatabasExtractorv1.0.
-In DatabasExtractorv1.1 this process was automated.
+- You need to start the DatabasExtractor.py script from the ADB directory (where the file abd.exe is located);
 - The following Python libraries must be installed: cryptography, ...